dolbeysystems/fusion-cac-web-docs/content/colors/_index.md

 weight = 12
 +++

 The Fusion CAC 2 application contains a variety of colors and symbols.
+Hovering over a symbol will often provide additional information.

-The following guide provides a detailed explanation of the significance associated with each color and symbol.
+The following guide provides a detailed explanation of the significance associated with each color and symbol:

 ## Top Right Corner (Any Screen)